zeyuz35/zeyuz35.github.io/vault/Thesis.ideas.md

 Type 1: idiosyncratic break in loadings

-Type 2a: break in factor dynamics OR common break in loadings (cannot be separately identified)
+Type 2a: Disappearance/emergence of new factor

-Type 2b: Disappearance/emergence of new factor
+Type 2b: Break in factor dynamics OR common break in loadings (cannot be separately identified)

 Type 3: Both of the above occurring at same time